Fringston/Blog-webservice/README.md

 # Blog-webservice
 ## Description

-This project works as a backend server for a blog-platform.
+This project is a backend server for a blog-platform.
 It's a Spring Boot application that uses Spring Security to authenticate users and OAuth2 to authorize them.
 The application is connected to a MySQL database and uses Spring Data JPA to access the data.

-The application and the database are hosted on a AWS EC2-server.
+The server-application and the database are both hosted on a AWS EC2-server.

-The application will automatically create an admin account if it does not already exist.
+Is you runt the application locally, it will automatically create an admin account if it does not already exist.
-The username is admin and the password is password.
+The username is *admin* and the password is *password*.

 API-documentation can be found here:

 ---

-# Functionality

 ## Functionality
 ### User functionality